Explore our interactive decarbonization map and live environmental dashboard.

 Programs5 min

-Building the Green Workforce: Our Clean Energy Training Pipeline
+Our Clean Energy Workforce Training Pipeline

 The clean energy transition will create an estimated 14,000 new jobs in Oregon by 2030.
 Our workforce training program is ensuring that those jobs are accessible to the communities that have been excluded from the fossil fuel economy.